Roommate's Dog Poops On The Floor, So He Blames Redditor For Not Letting Him Out

 u/FauxGunny

 The roommate's reaction to blame FauxGunny may also reflect deeper psychological constructs, such as defensiveness and fear of inadequacy.
-According to Dr. Brené Brown, a researcher on vulnerability and shame, individuals often react defensively when they feel their parenting or caregiving abilities are being questioned.
+Individuals often react defensively when they feel their parenting or caregiving abilities are being questioned.
 This defensive posture can prevent effective problem-solving and instead escalate conflict.

 To address this, it's crucial for FauxGunny to approach the situation with compassion, understanding that his roommate's response may be rooted in fear rather than malice.
 By fostering a supportive dialogue, they can work toward mutual goals for the dog's training and care.